 - encouragement and praise for effort

 - establish clear priorities within activities.
-For example, if a task isn’t focused on handwriting - provide alternative options for students to present or document, e.g. video or recording speech instead of writing, typing out work, pairing them up with a peer
+For example, if a task isn’t focused on handwriting provide alternative options for students to present or document, such as video or recording speech instead of writing, typing out work, pairing them up with a peer

 - ensuring the classroom environment has been set-up correctly (see classroom organisation)